South Carolina Licensing Overview for a Tattoo Artist

-Specific requirements to perform tattoo artist services can generally be used as a guideline, but with body art services, many of the licensing regulations are determined by the county laws.
+Specific requirements to perform tattoo services can generally be used as a guideline, but with body art services, many of the licensing regulations are determined by local laws.
 Tattoo artists, microblading and other permanent cosmetic services become public health and safety concerns, which can be regulated by both the state and county.
 For example, some states may have a Safe Body Art Act to maintain standards, but then each county has different fees and qualifications to prove training and experience.

 Who’s allowed to perform these services?

 Tattoo and body piercing facilities are regulated by the Department of Health and Environmental Control.
 Tattoo facilities are licensed, body piercing facilities require a permit, and artists must be registered.

 What’s the state licensing site for a tattoo artist?

 What are some training programs available for a tattoo artist?

 How long is a license good for and when do I need to renew?